Jayson Tatum NBA Preview vs. the Magic

 Jayson Tatum Insights vs. the Magic

-- He's made 3.0 threes per game, or 19.2% of his team's makes from beyond the arc this season.
+- Tatum is responsible for taking 22.1% of his team's field goal attempts this season with 19.6 per game.

-- Tatum's opponents, the Magic, have one of the slowest offensive tempos, ranking 22nd, averaging 102.9 possessions per game, while his Celtics average 101.3 per game, which ranks 26th among NBA teams.
+- Tatum is averaging 8.7 three-point field goal attempts per game this season, which is 20.3% of his team's attempts from beyond the arc.

-- The Magic are the third-best defensive team in the league, giving up 108.9 points per contest.
+- Tatum's opponents, the Magic, have one of the NBA's slowest tempos with 102.9 possessions per game, while his Celtics rank 27th in possessions per game with 101.4.

-- The Magic allow 40.3 rebounds per game, best in the league.
+- Conceding 109.7 points per contest, the Magic are the fourth-ranked squad in the NBA defensively.

-- Giving up 23.1 assists per contest, the Magic are the second-ranked squad in the league.
+- The Magic are the best squad in the NBA, giving up 40.1 rebounds per game.

-- The Magic allow 11.5 made 3-pointers per game, seventh-ranked in the league.
+- Looking at assists, the Magic are second in the NBA, conceding 23.4 per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!